 10.2.3 Reimbursements will only be made for costs in relation to the sale and purchase of the principal's nominated primary place of residence and not for holiday homes or investment properties.

 - Taxi fares to and from transport;

 - Cost of overnight board if stopover unavoidable;

-- Motorcar - 62 cents per kilometer
+- Motorcar - 62 cents per kilometre

-- Motorcycle - 20 cents per kilometer
+- Motorcycle - 20 cents per kilometre

 - Equivalent surface fare for driving a second car or motorcycle which is part of the household effects to the new location provided that the fare would otherwise have been paid under this contract.